 Brands and celebrities invest more in NFTs

-Following the Terra debacle and the collapse of other significant crypto loan firms, the crypto winter is still raging.
 It turns out that NFTs, the cryptocurrency's blockchain cousins, aren't doing that well either.

 The repercussions of the crypto winter are being felt by highly volatile speculative ventures that tokenize digital assets on the blockchain.

-According to data from the decentralised app store DappRadar and cited by Fortune, trading volume on the largest NFT marketplace, OpenSea, has decreased by a staggering 99 percent in the four months between May and August 2022.
+According to data from the decentralized app store DappRadar and cited by Fortune, trading volume on the largest NFT marketplace, OpenSea, has decreased by a staggering 99 percent in the four months between May and August 2022.

 When you examine the financial data, the NFT market's declining popularity becomes even more apparent.
 On May 1, OpenSea recorded approximately $2.7 billion in transactions.